thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 The kubectl tool is a Kubernetes command-line tool that allows you to interact with your Kubernetes cluster.
 It provides an easy way to perform tasks such as creating resources or redirecting cluster traffic.
 The kubectl tool is available for the three main operating systems (Linux, Windows and macOS).

-# Installing kuberctl in Windows
+# Installing kuberctl on Windows

 1. Create a new folder, such as C:\kube, to use as the destination directory of the kubectl binary download.

 2. [Download the latest release of the kubectl binary](https://dl.k8s.io/release/v1.21.0/bin/windows/amd64/kubectl.exe) and save it to the previously created folder. **It isn't mandatory to run the .exe file**

-3. Add the downloaded binary file to the windows environment path.
+3. Add the downloaded binary file to the Windows environment path.

 4. Run the command <ins>kubectl version --client</ins> to verify that kubectl has been installed successfully.
 ``` bash